Robin Bartleman: 2021

 In 2021, Bartleman obtained close to $1 million in funding for a new pump station in Pembroke Pines, mobile storm water pumps for the South Broward Drainage District to use during flooding events, and flood control projects in Southwest Ranches.
 These resources were obtained to help reduce the impact of flooding in the region.

 2022

-Bartleman won awarded $2,000,000 to reevaluate and study South Florida's aging flood system with the goal of making future improvements.
+Bartleman won $2,000,000 to reevaluate and study South Florida's aging flood system with the goal of making future improvements.
 She also won a total of $1,671,894 for three Southwest Ranches drainage improvement projects.

+2023

+Bartleman won $12,000 for the Weston Music Society, which educates schoolchildren in District 103's anchor city, and $50,000 for the Dellenbach Foundation, a group that aids those in critical need of assistance with financial aid, essential supplies and volunteer services.

+Continuing her pattern of bringing back funds to deal with drainage issues, Bartleman also brought home $262,500 to rehabilitate three 96-inch drainage culverts in the South Broward Drainage District.
+If those culverts failed for lack of rehabilitation, catastrophic flooding could ensure, placing stretches of Broward County underwater.
+She also brought back $340,200 for further Southwest Ranches drainage improvement projects at the SW 185th Way and SW 57th Court right-of-way.

 Other legislation

 Bartleman voted against legislation to restrict abortion in Florida to 15 weeks, giving a speech on the House floor explaining her reasons for doing so.
 She also voted against the congressional redistricting plan passed in a special session.
 Bartleman also voted against the "Don't Say Gay" bill and the bill to repeal the Reedy Creek Improvement Act that stripped Disney of its special tax privileges after it spoke out against the "Don't Say Gay" bill.
+Bartleman also voted against an expansion of school vouchers, citing the toll on public schools and a lack of accountability.